bravery9/pen300/tj_null/bashed/readme.md

 trying all weird combinations but unableto get the script accross

-so bashed shall remain unconquered
+so bashed shall remain unconquered.

+looking for more ad machines